mebaatw/panafrican/src/pages/articles/nubian-arch.md

 Construction of the churches varried depending on climate of and region:

 <blockquote>Cut stone, generally quarried from nearby temples, was the preferred material for the earliest Nubian churches.
 Roughly dressed native stone, laid in heavy mortar, was also employed.
 There was some use of mud brick in the smaller churches from the beginning, and in later centuries it became the almost universal building material.
 Only in the extreme north and the extreme south of Nubia - both areas subject to occasional rainfall - was there some continued use of stone in later times.
 Red (fired) brick was rarely used except for repairs and secondary construction.
 Only one church in Lower Nubia, at Faras West, was built primarily of red brick.
-On the other hand, several churches in Upper Nubia, at Sai, Old Dongola (Church of the Columns), Gandesi, and El Usheir, appear to have been built of red brick.
+On the other hand, several churches in Upper Nubia, at Sai, Old Dongola (Church of the Columns), Gandesi, and El Usheir, appear to have been built of red brick.<br/>

 Many if not all of the earliest churches had flat, timbered roofs which were supported on monolithic columns.
 However, suitable timber soon became scarce, and in later centuries all Nubian churches had vaulted brick roofs, often with a central dome or cupola.
 Because of the peculiar unwieldiness of the Nubian vault, this method of construction necessitated in every case the replacement of stone columns by stout masonry piers.
 The last church in Lower Nubia to be built with columns and (presumably) a flat roof was the South Kom Church at Faras, dedicated in 930 AD...